-Despite improvements in national food production since 2004, the threat of food insecurity remains a major source of vulnerability for the rural population, especially those households that are (partially) reliant on food purchases.
-Throughout the past decade, the price of the main food staple, maize, has exhibited a seasonal fluctuation, responding to supply and demand conditions (MoAFS market price data).
-In the months after August, when household food supplies begin to run low, to January, when the first green maize of the new season enters the market, food-insecure households are vulnerable to the shock of steep rises in maize prices.
-A sharp increase in maize prices will affect the ability of households, especially that of poor households, to meet the balance of their food requirements from conventional markets.
-If other sources of food are not obtainable through non-formal markets and intra-family reciprocity, this situation can result in a shortfall in household food entitlements, ending in hunger and nutritional deficiency.
-Maize prices in 2008, for example, more than doubled from US\$0.23 per kg in May to US\$0.50 in February 2009 before the first new crop entered the market.
+sharp increase in maize prices will affect the ability of households, especially that of poor households, to meet the balance of their food requirements from conventional markets.
+If other sources of food are not obtainable through non-formal markets and intrafamily reciprocity, this situation can result in a shortfall in household food entitlements, ending in hunger and nutritional deficiency.
+Maize prices in 2008, for example, more than doubled from USD 0.23 per kilogram in May to USD 0.50 in February 2009 before the first new crop entered the market.
 The Malawi Vulnerability Assessment Committee (MVAC) has identified tens of thousands of households as being food-insecure-in terms of missing household food entitlements-in the two previous seasons.
-In the 2008/2009 season, MVAC quantified the food-insecure population as up to 275,000 persons, whereas, for the 2009/2010 season, the MVAC determined the figure to be 1.1 million persons, or 8 percent of the population (FEWSNET, 2009; MVAC: Vol. 6, No. 1).
+In the 2008/2009 season, MVAC quantified the food-insecure population as up to 275,000 persons, whereas, for the 2009/2010 season, the MVAC determined the figure to be 1.1 million persons, or 8 percent of the population (FEWSNET, 2009; MVAC, 2010).
 In both seasons, their findings have led to a call for a resumption and intensification of food aid in the form of free food distribution and other measures to provide a more substantial 'safety net'.